cmaloney/dcos-docs/_pages/installing-enterprise-edition-1-7/advanced-installer/configure-and-install-dcos.md

             $ curl -O http://<bootstrap-ip>:<your_port>/dcos_install.sh

-    4. Run this command to install DCOS on your agent nodes:
+    4. Run this command to install DCOS on your agent nodes.
+You must designate your agent nodes as [public](/overview/concepts/#public) or [private](/overview/concepts/#private).

+        - Private agent nodes:

             $ sudo bash dcos_install.sh slave

+        - Public agent nodes:

+            $ sudo bash dcos_install.sh slave_public

 6. Monitor Exhibitor and wait for it to converge at `http://<master-ip>:8181/exhibitor/v1/ui/index.html`.